U.S. Open 2021: Frequently Asked Questions

 What is the lowest round in U.S. Open history?
 Highest?

-Five players hold the record for lowest round in U.S. Open history with a score of 63.
-They are: Johnny Miller, Jack Nicklaus, Tom Weiskopf, Vijay Singh and Justin Thomas.
-Thomas' 63 was the lowest score-to-par (nine under), when he shot the score in the third round of the 2017 U.S. Open at Erin Hills, where he finished T-9.
+Six players hold the record for lowest round in U.S. Open history with a score of 63.
+They are: Johnny Miller, Jack Nicklaus, Tom Weiskopf, Vijay Singh, Justin Thomas and Tommy Fleetwood.
+Thomas’ 63 was the lowest score-to-par (nine under) when he shot the score in the third round of the 2017 U.S. Open at Erin Hills, where he finished T-9.
+Fleetwood shot his 63 in the final round at Shinnecock Hills in 2018, only the second 63 posted in the final round, along with Miller’s in 1973 at Oakmont.

 Who is the oldest winner of the U.S. Open?
 Youngest?